Cloudmersive/Cloudmersive.APIClient.Java/docs/ImageOcrApi.md

 <a name="imageOcrPost"></a>
 # **imageOcrPost**
-> ImageToTextResponse imageOcrPost(imageFile, language, preprocessing)
+> ImageToTextResponse imageOcrPost(imageFile, recognitionMode, language, preprocessing)

 Convert a scanned image into text